How to Install Concrete Anchors and Fasteners

 0

-Before you begin the installation process, it is essential to gather the necessary tools and materials.
-Here are the items you will need:
+Before starting the installation, it's important to gather all the necessary tools and materials.
+Below are the items you'll need:

 Tools